cyh002/direct-marketing-optimization/README.md

 sudo docker compose -f docker-compose.yml up
 ```

-This will build the application image and launch two services: `mlflow` for experiment tracking and `direct-marketing` which runs `uv run main.py`.
+This will build the application image and launch three services:
+`mlflow` for experiment tracking, `direct-marketing` which runs
+`uv run main.py`, and `streamlit` which exposes the dashboard on port 8501.

 ## Purpose